tutek1/DTLabs/07_Animation&Physics/lab07.md

 ![](img/CompositeCollider.png)

 This collider setup uses **only two** **`BoxShape3D`** colliders, which is very **computationally cheap**, and **quite precise**.
-Although the small details of the mesh are lost to the collision detection with this setup, it is sometimes better not to introduce these details since the physics in game engines can be more buggy with more details.
+Although the small details of the mesh are lost to the collision detection with this setup, it is sometimes better not to introduce these details since the physics simulation in game engines can get buggy and complex quickly with more detailed meshes.

 > aside positive
 > I used these values for the two `CollisionShape3D` nodes: